MAHALAKSHMII-S/ML-PROJECT-2/README.md

 ## Conclusion:

+### The best model is RandomForest with an Presicion score of  0.8584720861900098
 ### Notice period affects the most whether or not candidate will join the company.
 ### If offered hike is lower than expected than candidate is more likely to withdraw from the application
-### LOB and joning bonus affect the likelihoog of the candidates. so keep this in mind.
+### LOB and joning bonus affect the likelihood of the candidates. so keep this in mind.